ashki23/sbox/README.md

 setenv("ANACONDA_ROOT", this_root)
 ```

-Or a tcl modulefile similar to the above tcl template for Anaconda.
+Or adding a tcl modulefile similar to the above tcl template for Anaconda.

 ### Julia kernel

 The `interactive jupyter -k julia` command provides Julia from a JupyterLab notebook.
 Julia can be installed from [Spack](https://spack.io/), [source](https://julialang.org/downloads/) or [Anaconda](https://anaconda.org/conda-forge/julia).
-The following shows how to install Julia from an Anaconda (Note that if Julia have been installed on the cluster, you can skip this section and use the available Julia module instead).
+The following shows how to install Julia from Anaconda (Note that if Julia have been installed on the cluster, you can skip this section and use the available Julia module instead).

 ```bash
 cd /<cluster software path>/anaconda/<year.month>